astronomer/docs/astro/cli/configure-cli.md

 2. Copy the value in the `URI` column from `podman-machine-default*`.
 This is typically `unix:///run/podman/podman.sock`, but it can vary based on your installation.

-3. Set your system-level `DOCKER_HOST` environment variable to the value of the URI.
+3. Set your `DOCKER_HOST` environment variable to the value of the URI.

 For more information, see [Podman documentation](https://docs.podman.io/en/latest/).